polytechnice-si/4A_ISA_TheCookieFactory/Readme.md

 }
 ```

-### State-full implementation
+### Stateful implementation

-The simple way to implement this service is to rely on a _State-full_ bean.
+The simple way to implement this service is to rely on a _Stateful_ bean.
 The semantics of such class of beans is that each artifact connected to a given instance of the bean will always talk to the same instance.
 It implies for the J2E container to support a session between the caller and the callee, which consumes memory, introduce a bottleneck and prevent load-balancing.
 However, this is only the first step, so let's go easy for this one.

 The implementation of the component is straightforward, using a Map to store the binding that exists between customers and items.
 The state-full property ensures that we'll always talk to the same map.